Brikster/Chatty/README.md

     # Symbol: symbol to use this chat.
     # Empty symbol to set the chat as default.
     #
+    # Cooldown: cooldown for this chat in seconds.
+    #
     # ******************************************
     # You can create any types of chats, not only "local" or "global".
     chats: